Ahmed3648/Covid-Bahrain/README.md

 # Covid-Bahrain
-This project is to draw Power Bi chart showing covid new cases and deaths in Bahrain
+This project is to draw Power Bi chart showing covid new cases and deaths in Bahrain (Data until 03-Jan-2022)

 Dataset has been obtained from https://ourworldindata.org/covid-deaths